 Your Churchill Labour Councillors have a great deal of experience running campaigns on a range of issues across the Ward.
-Please also check out our News section and Your Area page for more information about the work we do – and our latest newsletter.
+Please also check out our News section and Your Area page for more information about the work we do – and follow us on Facebook for the latest updates.
 If there is an issue or concern we can help you with, please contact us.

 Churchill Labour Councillors have consistently supported Ebury Bridge residents during the regeneration of the estate, speaking up for them at Council meetings and more.

 Churchill Labour Councillors have raised residents’ concerns about the proposed bridge and continue to oppose it.

 Churchill Labour Councillors urged Westminster City Council to take action over parking on Churchill Gardens Estate, including calling for compensation for residents.